apigee/devportal-kickstart-drupal-ansible-installer/README.md

 - Drupal
 - Apigee Kickstart Drupal profile

+This playbook is intended to be a starting point and not a "one size fits all" playbook.
+We recommend you fork this project and make changes to the `playbook.xml` and other files to fit your specific needs.

 The topology can be one host with everything, or two hosts where one is the database, and the other is the web server which contains the Drupal site.

+## Supported Platforms
+This project may work with other operating systems, but has currently been tested with:
+* CentOS 7
+* RedHat 7

+If you successfully install onto any other platforms, let us know and we can add it to the list.
+We are also accepting contributions to this project if you end up making modifications, see our [contributing guide](docs/contributing.md) for more information.

 ## Installation and Usage
 The following section explains how to install and use this playbook.

 ### Clone Repo and Install Ansible
 1. Clone or download this repo to the machine which will be your Ansible control node.
-This can be a local workstation which has ssh access to the hosts which will have the software installed.
+This can be a local workstation or a server which has ssh access to the target host(s).
 2. Install Ansible following the official [Installing Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 ### Configuration